maigo1/learngit/readMe.txt

+ Git is a free software
  This is a demo created by XIATAO a new line
  Git has a mutable index called stage
  Git tracks changes of files